-June 18, 2020 - The MSU Couple and Family Therapy Clinic remains closed for in-person appointments, however we are conducting telehealth appointments for existing clients.
+September 1, 2021 - The MSU Couple and Family Therapy Clinic is conducting in-person treatment.
 Please note the following:

-- We are accepting a limited number of new clients for telehealth services at this time
+We are accepting a limited number of new clients for in-person services

 If you are interested in learning more about our services, please call during our phone intake times, or you can reach out to us via email at HDFS.CFTC@hdfs.msu.edu.